 Since a recession, by its very definition, is a “general decline in economic activity,” a housing recession can’t exist.

-Still, a significant downturn or crisis, or bubble burst can lead to a recession, as it did in 2008 with the housing crisis.
+Still, a significant downturn, crisis, or bubble burst can lead to a recession, as in 2008 with the housing crisis.

 So What is a Real Estate or Housing Market Downturn?

 When writing or proclaiming a “housing recession” is on the horizon, some media outlets mean a real estate downturn.

 Before we examine whether a recession and a housing market downturn are on the horizon, let’s look at what the latter means.

 The term “downturn” is borrowed from the world of financial market trading.